Support Suppliers (SRM)

 Engagement for Supply Chain Sustainability

-This guide by the Cambridge Judge Business School & Embedding Project aims to help you reflect on your approach to supplier engagement and calibrate it to best support your sustainability priorities.
-It is grounded in an engagement spectrum that ranges from coordinated and standardised to more collaborative and relational.
+This guide by the Cambridge Judge Business School and the Embedding Project aims to help you reflect on your approach to supplier engagement and calibrate it to best support your sustainability priorities.
+It presents a spectrum of supplier engagement that ranges from highly standardised and coordinated approaches on one end to deeply collaborative and relational on the other.

 Supply Chain Influence Checklist cover